SME Taxation: Five rules to succeed

 If you are a small supplier, you may want to consider registering on the mandatory business registries soon after making your first taxable sales.
 Do not wait until you cease to be considered a small supplier (which you will when you do more than 30,000$ for a quarter on taxable products and services) to register on the Revenu Québec GST and TVQ registry.

-Finally, if you want to be at the top of your game with your SME, never underestimate the help you can get from a corporate tax specialist to optimize your tax strategy.
-In fact, a few meetings may be all it takes to get your situation straightened out and enable you to take charge of your tax affairs.
-Contact the experts at T2inc.ca today!
+Finally, to be at the top of your game with your SME, never overlook the help that a corporate tax specialist can give you in optimizing your tax strategy.
+In fact, a few meetings may be all it takes to clarify your situation and enable you to take charge of your tax affairs.

 Frederic Roy-Gobeil